What do I need to know?

 These records were created by the following agencies:

-If you haven’t been successful, try looking for a prisoner’s number in either the male or female online alphabetical indexes based on date range close date range Definition For series, consignments and items, the date range can refer to the time during which the records were created, or the date range of the contents.
-(PDF) then use the number in the search tool above.
+If you have not been successful finding what you want with the above search, try looking for a prisoner’s number in either the male or female online alphabetical indexes based on date range (PDF) then use the number in the search tool above.
 For regional prisoners browse the record lists held for each prison and look for ‘Prisoner’s Received’ and a date range.

 What are in these records?